Follow my blog with Bloglovin

 Make it realistic and stick to it.
 Rule of thumb is $25 per family member, per week.
 And if you include toiletries, cleaning products, etc. in your grocery budget, then this might be true.

 I have started going shopping at the beginning of the month for most of our staples.
-This is possible for us because I pull out the money on the first of the month.
+This is possible for us because I pull out the money from our bank account on the first of the month.

 If you do not have access to all your grocery money at once, then split the amount in 2 or 4, depending how many times you get paid, and shop accordingly.
 This might mean you’ll need to pick and choose which staples are an immediate need and which can wait for another week or two.
 And that’s OK.